The State of Finance: Global Financial Trends For 2021

-On the 16th of February, the Centers for Disease Control and Prevention reported that in the United States providers were administering about 1.72 million doses per day on average.
+On the 16th of February, the Centers for Disease Control and Prevention reported that providers were administering about 1.72 million doses per day on average in the United States.

 EU countries, on the other hand, have taken a slower approach to the vaccine rollout.
-Supply chain issues and a slow response from the EU to sign for the vaccine has meant that in the first quarter of 2021 they may receive only 40% of the amount they requested last August.
+Supply chain issues and a slow response from the EU to sign for the vaccine have meant that in the first quarter of 2021, they may receive only 40% of the amount they requested last August.

 How Asia responded to the COVID-19 crisis

 The World Health Organisation (WHO) first reported a cluster of infectious pneumonia cases, later found to be COVID-19, on the 31st of December 2019, in Wuhan City, Hubei Province, China.

 In the following months, the rest of the world caught up and announced many COVID-19 cases and deaths.
 But China, where the virus is predicted to have originated, seemed to get the pandemic under control much more quickly than other countries due to a fast response, strict nationwide lockdown, and screening measures.